WHAT IS IT?

 No major interactions with other drugs have been documented, but for those taking Scopolamine, you should first consult with your doctor before taking Alpha GPC as both drugs block acetylcholine in the brain.

 Huperzine A is an herbal extract which, unlike Alpha GPC, produces improved levels of acetylcholine.
 It is a neuroprotective agent that has been the subject of many clinical trials.
 Evidence points to Alpha GPC aiding those afflicted with age-related mental degeneration.

 Huperzine A is often stacked with L-Tyrosine, the next ingredient in this interesting blend.
-Called “an answer for a better mind, memory, mood and sleep,” this amino acid supplement has also proven effective for vanquishing anxiety.
-It has been used to help those with Alzheimer’s disease and Parkinson’s disease alike, and is listed as a compound to combat the come down from a marijuana high.
+Called “an answer for a better mind, memory, mood, and sleep,” this amino acid supplement has also proven effective for vanquishing anxiety.
+It has been used to help those with Alzheimer’s disease and Parkinson’s disease alike and is listed as a compound to combat the come down from a marijuana high.

 Phosphatidylserine is a mood modulator whose renown has grown in the nootropic community thanks to its popularity as a study drug.
-It has been studied for its prospective use as an Alzheimer’s drug and has been embraced as an ADHD (Attention Deficit Hyperacticity Disorder) tonic.
+It has been studied for its prospective use as an Alzheimer’s drug and has been embraced as an ADHD (Attention Deficit Hyperactivity Disorder) tonic.

 Like most of the other ingredients in Mental Mojo, Phosphatidylserine can interact poorly with other drugs, particularly those used for Alzheimer’s disease and glaucoma.